phoebeW17/sharp_sound_vision/README.md

 For my HTML files I have used [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

-I have had to follow a different approach for validating my HTML for this project as the majority of my pages are developed using Jinja syntax such as '{% extends "base.html" %}' and '{{ form|crispy }}' and most require user authentication.
-The HTML validator will throw errors if I were to use my website's URL so I have had to follow the below approach for every page:
+Due to the fact the majority of my pages are developed using Jinja syntax such as '{% extends "base.html" %}' and '{{ form|crispy }}' and most require user authentication.
+The HTML validator threw errors when validating via my website's URL so I have had to follow the below approach for most pages:

 - Via the deployed Heroku app link, I have navigated to each individual page.
 - Right clicking on the screen/CTRL+U/⌘+U on Mac, allows a menu to appear, giving me the option to 'View page source'.